0

 What is the best way to avoid rabies?

-• Keep your pets up to date on rabies shots, and avoid contact with wildlife.
-A licensed veterinarian will ensure your animals are properly vaccinated by keeping the vaccine at proper temperatures, ensuring your animal is old enough and healthy enough for vaccination, and keeping proper records.
+• Keep your pets up to date on rabies shots and avoid contact with wildlife.
+A licensed veterinarian will ensure your animals are properly vaccinated by recommending boosters based on manufacturer guidelines, storing the vaccine at proper temperatures, ensuring your animal is old enough and healthy enough for vaccination, and keeping proper records.

 Eight ways to protect yourself and your family